 How to Microwave-Dry Your Chamomile:

-Depending on the size of the flower heads and the amount of moisture in them, it'll take anywhere from 5 to 8 zaps for your chamomile to be completely dried.
+Depending on the size of the flower heads and the amount of moisture in them, it'll take anywhere from 5 to 8 zaps for your chamomile to dry completely.

-HINT: After zapping your blossoms 5 or 6 times, take them out of the microwave and let them sit out at room temperature for a half hour.
-Then rub one of the larger blossoms between your fingers to check for dry-ness by rubbing it between your fingers.
-When the thickest part of the flower (the yellow part) feels cool, dry and crumbly, your chamomile is ready to go into a jar for storage.
+TIP: After zapping your blossoms 5 or 6 times, take them out of the microwave, and let them sit out at room temperature for a half hour.
+Then rub one of the larger blossoms between your fingers to check for dry-ness.
+When the thickest part of the flower (the yellow part) feels cool, dry, and crumbly, your chamomile is ready to go into a jar for storage.

 Many "experts" claim that fresh chamomile gets all mushy and loses its flavor when it's frozen.
 I respectfully disagree.

 I freeze chamomile all the time with excellent results.